Need to get rid of a whale corpse? Try composting it | CBC News

 If you need to dispose of a gigantic whale corpse, two Dalhousie University professors can tell you just what to do.

 Dalhousie marine biologist Chris Harvey-Clark wondered how he'd get the flesh off a 12-metre right whale and a 20-metre blue whale.
-"I knew nothing whatsoever about large-scale preparation of skeletons," he says.

 He called Gordon Price, who's with the well-named Innovative Waste Management Research Program at the university's department of engineering.